 The American kestrel (kestrel) is the smallest, most beautiful and widespread falcon in North America and one of two falcon species that nest in New Jersey.
 Kestrels are colorful birds of prey about the size of a mourning dove.
 American kestrels have reddish-brown backs and tails, blue-gray crowns with variable amounts of rusty color, and two vertical stripes on the sides of their heads.
 They have two dark “eyespots” on the back of their head.
 Male kestrels have blue-gray wings while females have reddish brown wings with black barring.

 Although the American kestrel is widespread, meaning they live year round throughout much of the United States, the northeastern kestrel population is declining.
-Today the kestrel is listed as a Species of Special Concern in New Jersey (not yet endangered or threatened but on its way).
+Today, the kestrel is listed as a threatened species.

 Kestrels are found in open, grassy habitats – especially ones that have cavities for nesting and perches for hunting.
 Kestrels can be seen hovering in grasslands, pastures and parklands or perched along the road on telephone lines.
 The decline of kestrels in New Jersey is likely due to destruction of grasslands from development.
 Also, nesting cavities are lost.
 As we clean up our fields, we remove trees with nest cavities the kestrels use.